antonypro/QGoodWindow/README.md

 This branch is for test and very subject to changes.

 DO NOT USE THIS BRANCH FOR PRODUCTION.

+You have been warned.